 Letter From Our Head of Phase

 My name is Mrs Lloyd and I am the Head of Early Years at Southfields Primary.
-I have been working at the school for seventeen years and the majority of this time has been in Early Years Foundation Stage.
+I have been working at the school for eighteen years and the majority of this time has been in Early Years Foundation Stage.
 I have a passion for the early years education and many years of experience supporting children to have a positive start to their schooling.
 The transition process into school is key for ensuring the children settle as quickly and as happily as possible.
 Parent partnership is also extremely important as I know myself this can be an emotional time for parents as children begin their school life.
 As head of EYFS I would like to reassure you that we have many years of successfully supporting this transition, with a legacy of happy children and parents.

 The EYFS journey starts from the moment we meet you all in June and continues throughout their time in reception.
 We enjoy visiting you and your child at home and finding more about you.
 Inviting parents to an evening to embrace school life and find out about EYFS.
 We then invite parents and pupils to spend time with us in school before the holidays.
 We give all of the children a special little book about school and a book bag as well as some activities to try during the holidays.
-We want the transistion to be a happy one and we work hard with children and families to ensure that pupils are supported well as they move into the EYFS classes and beyond.
+We want the transition to be a happy one and we work hard with children and families to ensure that pupils are supported well as they move into the EYFS classes and beyond.

 The EYFS team is very committed and experienced at working with this age group.
 They ensure that all adults have the highest expectations of the children both in terms of their learning but also learning behaviour.
 Adults know the pupils well across the base and make effective use of children’s assessments, so that they can plan precise activities and facilitate learning so that it meets children’s needs and next steps in learning.